magnusja/WhatsQt/README.md

 # WhatsQt

 WhatsQt is bringing WhatsApp Web natively to OS X, Linux and Windows.
-WhatsQt integrates seemlessly into your existing environment.
+WhatsQt integrates seamlessly into your existing environment.
 You do not have to search the WhatsApp Web browser tab anymore, WhatsQt is a standalone application.

 **Please note:** This project is not related in any way to WhatsApp, it is just a private hobby!